Does my child need a flu shot this year?

 - Your child isn't feeling well.
 Nasal congestion might affect the delivery of the nasal spray vaccine.
 Talk to your child's doctor about your child's symptoms before the flu vaccine is given.

 - Your child has any medical conditions.
 The nasal spray vaccine isn't recommended for children between 2 and 17 years old who are taking aspirin or a salicylate-containing medication.
-It also isn't recommended for children ages 2 to 4 years old who have asthma or have had wheezing in the past 12 months.
-The nasal spray vaccine isn't appropriate for children who have weakened immune systems or serious medical conditions.
+It also isn't recommended for children ages 2 to 4 years old who have been diagnosed with asthma or have had wheezing in the past 12 months.
+The nasal spray vaccine isn't appropriate for children who have weakened immune systems or the close contacts of children with severely weakened immune systems.
+Additional precautions for the use of the nasal spray include asthma in children age 5 and older or a serious condition, such as lung disease.

 - Your child is allergic to eggs.
 Most types of flu vaccines contain a small amount of egg protein.
-If your child has an egg allergy, he or she can receive the flu shot without any additional precautions.
+If your child has an egg allergy, he or she can receive the flu shot or, if otherwise appropriate, the nasal spray, without any additional precautions.
 If your child has a severe egg allergy, he or she should be vaccinated in a medical setting and be supervised by a doctor who is able to recognize and manage severe allergic conditions.

 - Your child had a severe reaction to a previous flu vaccine.
 The flu vaccine isn't recommended for anyone who had a severe reaction to a previous flu vaccine.
 Check with your child's doctor first, though.
 Some reactions might not be related to the vaccine.